andrecesco/restaurant-test/README.md

 - The application should be available at `localhost:8443`.
   - Also, there is a `Swagger` page at `localhost:8443/api`
+  - Because of the Angular CLI used by the .Net environment, is possible the web page displays an error when running the server.
+A simple refresh or a `F5` will force the server to reload the page and display correctly.
+This is due a non-configurable timeout during the server start up phase.
 - A local instance of SQL Server should start at  `localhost:1443`.
 The user is set as `SA` and the password is the `DB_PASSWORD ` environment variable.